GuidodiPasquo/AeroVECTOR/README.md

 ## Dependencies
 ### Mandatory
-1. numpy
+1. tkinter
-2. matplotlib
+2. numpy
-3. pandas
+3. matplotlib
-4. VPython
+4. pandas
+5. vpython
 ### Optional
-5. pyserial
+6. pyserial

 **Without the optional dependencies, the Software in the Loop module will not work.**
 If someone can make an .exe that works with VPython, please let me know.